-With a sample of 11 quiescent galaxies, we investigate if the ubiquitous red sequence of local galaxy clusters is already present in this early large-scale structure.
-To do this, we create a colour-magnitude diagram using NIRCam F150W/F200W colour, where the two bands respectively cover blue- and red-wards of the Balmer and $D_n{\rm 4000}$ break at $z=3.44$.
-In \cref{fig:uvj_red_sequence}-right, we fit the colour-magnitude of quiescent members with a linear relation normalizing at $M_{\rm F200W}=21$, resulting in a negative slope $-0.07\pm0.06$ and an intercept of $1.5\pm0.1$.
-This red sequence is in excellent agreement with the observed red sequence intercept ($1.41$) and slope ($-0.013$) of the $z=1.98$ cluster XLSSC122 \citep{Willis2020cluster}.
+With a sample of 11 quiescent galaxies, we investigated whether the ubiquitous red sequence of local galaxy clusters is already present in this early large-scale structure.
+To do so, we created a colour-magnitude diagram using NIRCam F150W/F200W colour, where the two bands respectively cover blue- and red-wards of the Balmer and $D_n{\rm 4000}$ break at $z=3.44$.
+In \cref{fig:uvj_red_sequence} (right), we fit the colour-magnitude of quiescent members with a linear relation normalising at $M_{\rm F200W}=21$, resulting in a negative slope $-0.07\pm0.06$ and an intercept of $1.5\pm0.1$.
+This red sequence is in agreement with the observed red sequence intercept ($1.41$) and slope ($-0.013$) of the $z=1.98$ cluster XLSSC122 \citep{Willis2020cluster}.

-This notable red sequence is one of the two earliest known to date: the other one is at $z\sim4$ reported by \citet{Tanaka2024}, which exhibits a red sequence in $H-K$ vs $K$ diagram but is more scattered than the Vine's.
+This red sequence is one of the two earliest known to date: the other one is at $z\sim4$ reported by \citet{Tanaka2024}, which exhibits a red sequence in $H-K$ vs $K$ diagram but is more scattered than the Vine's.
 We note that the structure reported by \citet{Tanaka2024} is more diffuse and less complete in terms of spectroscopically confirmed members than the Vine.